-OVERVIEW: Through his Foundation, David Bohnett has awarded grants totaling well over $50 million to LBGT, arts, gun violence, animal rights, and social justice issues.
+OVERVIEW: Through his Foundation, David Bohnett has made well over $50 million in grants to LBGT, arts, gun violence, animal rights, and social justice issues.
 The David Bohnett Fund for Los Angeles supports local organizations improving the civic and cultural lives of Los Angeles residents.

-IP TAKE: Los Angeles nonprofits should definitely check out the David Bohnett Fund for Los Angeles.
+IP TAKE: Los Angeles nonprofits should definitely look into the David Bohnett Fund for Los Angeles.
 Although many of his foundation’s programs have a national focus, this one is all about LA.
 Unfortunately, the foundation doesn’t accept unsolicited grant requests for this giving area, but you can reach out to Program Officer Paul Moore for more information about eligibility.

-LGBT issues have always been a big deal to Bohnett, who once worked a gay crisis hotline to counsel students about coming out and has given over $17 million to LGBT groups since establishing his foundation.
+The foundation prioritizes grants for LGBT issues.
+Bohnett once worked a gay crisis hotline to counsel students about coming out and has made over $17 million in grants to LGBT groups since establishing his foundation.
 After launching a CyberCenter program at the Los Angeles Gay and Lesbian Center in 1998, the foundation invested over $3 million to help the LGBT community stay connected with the world.
-Bohnett’s LBGT giving has historically had a national focus, although Bohnett has always been there for LA's gay community, too.
+Bohnett’s LBGT grantmaking has historically had a national focus, although Bohnett supports LA's gay community, too.

-David Bohnett definitely has a soft spot for the city of Los Angeles, and he’s developed the Fund for Los Angeles to take care of his closest neighbors.
-These grants provide support to local organizations that improve the civic and cultural lives of LA residents.
-Unfortunately, the foundation doesn’t accept unsolicited grant requests for this giving area, but you can reach out to Program Officer Paul Moore at firstname.lastname@example.org for more information about eligibility.
+Fund for Los Angeles grants provide support to local organizations that improve the civic and cultural lives of LA residents.
+Unfortunately, the foundation does not accept unsolicited grant requests for this area, but grant seekers can reach out to Program Officer Paul Moore at firstname.lastname@example.org for more information about eligibility.

 Past local grantees include Ciclavia Inc., the West Hollywood Community Housing Corporation, the Los Angeles River Revitalization Corporation, KRCW Foundation, Heart of Los Angeles, Pentacle Dance Works, and AIDS Project Los Angeles.
-Bohnett has committed over $21 million to this giving area, and a full list of Fund for Los Angeles grants can be viewed on the foundation website.
+View a full list of Fund for Los Angeles grants on the foundation website.

 The Bohnett Foundation is run by a small staff of four, led by Executive Director Michael Flemming.
-Individual staff members can be reached by email or phone at 310-276-0001.
-If you want to reach out to David Bohnett directly, he can be reached at email@example.com.
+Reach individual staff members at 310-276-0001.
+David Bohnett can be reached at email@example.com.